GraceE-Dion/IT-Project-Risk-Classification/README.md

 This project was developed with explicit attention to AI governance principles aligned with the NIST AI Risk Management Framework (AI RMF 1.0):

 - **Honest performance reporting:** All model tuning iterations, including failed Random Forest configurations and overfitting diagnoses, were retained in the evaluation record.
-Negative findings (Random Forest consistently overfitting, synthetic data ceiling, preprocessed data quality degradation) have equal evidentiary value to positive ones.
+Negative findings (Random Forest consistently overfitting, synthetic data ceiling, preprocessed data quality degradation, calibration ineffectiveness on LR) have equal evidentiary value to positive ones.
 - **Dataset integrity auditing:** Systematic comparison of the Kaggle-preprocessed and raw ARFF versions of the NASA MDP dataset identified significant data quality degradation in the preprocessed version.
 Raw source data was used to preserve authenticity.
 - **Overfitting prevention protocol:** A formal overfit gap threshold (0.05) was applied as a pass/fail gate across every model configuration, preventing deployment of models that memorize training data.
 - **Missing value transparency:** Imputation strategy documented with rationale for method selection.
 Median imputation chosen over zero-fill for compliance and maturity score features where zero is not a semantically valid absence value.
-- **Class imbalance transparency:** SMOTE augmentation was applied exclusively to training data.
-Validation and test sets retained the original 80/20 distribution to ensure evaluation reflects real-world conditions.
+- **Class imbalance transparency:** SMOTE augmentation applied exclusively to Session 2 training data.
+Session 1 used `class_weight='balanced'`.
+Validation and test sets retained the original distribution in both sessions.
+- **Probability calibration:** Post-hoc calibration applied and Brier Score reported for both calibrated and uncalibrated outputs.
+Calibration method matched to model family (Platt Scaling for LR, Isotonic Regression for XGBoost).
+- **SHAP explainability:** Decision-level transparency provided via SHAP for both sessions (LinearExplainer for LR, TreeExplainer for XGBoost), satisfying NIST AI RMF 1.0 transparency requirements.
 - **Deployment risk profiling:** False negative rates extrapolated to portfolio scale.
-Recommended deployment controls documented for governance-aligned production use.
+Calibrated probability threshold recommendations documented for governance-aligned production use.
 - **Reproducibility:** All data sourcing steps, including the exact GitHub URL for the raw ARFF file and the rationale for JM1 selection over other MDP datasets, are documented to ensure full pipeline reproducibility.

 ---